tsherif/space-shooter.c/ARCHITECTURE.md

 ### The Update Loop

 The platform layer calls `game_update()` in a loop, passing in the elapsed time in milliseconds since the last call.
-The behavior of the update will depend on which of four states the game is in: `TITLE_SCREEN`, `MAIN_GAME`, `LEVEL_TRANSITION` or `GAME_OVER`.
-I implemented each state as a single function and made the updates framerate-independent using [this technique](https://www.gafferongames.com/post/fix_your_timestep/) described by Glenn Fiedler:
+The behavior of the update depends on which of four states the game is in: `TITLE_SCREEN`, `MAIN_GAME`, `LEVEL_TRANSITION` or `GAME_OVER`.
+I implement each state as a single function and make the updates framerate-independent using [this technique](https://www.gafferongames.com/post/fix_your_timestep/) described by Glenn Fiedler:

 ```c
 #define TICK_DURATION 16.6667f